Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

-We’ve discussed 49, 61, and 88-key keyboards, so naturally, it makes sense to talk about the best 25 key MIDI controller on the market right now.
+We've discussed 49, 61, and 88-key keyboards, so naturally, it makes sense to talk about the best 25 key MIDI controller on the market right now.
 Sometimes called “mini” keyboards, 25 key keyboards are ideal for beginners looking for their first controller.
 They are also perfect for advanced players who prioritize portability over playability.
-Below, we’ll look at the best 25 key keyboards you can buy in 2019.
+Below, we'll look at the best 25 key keyboards you can buy i.

 The first keyboard I ever bought had 25 keys.
 It just made sense to me back then.
 I wasn't really sure how serious I was about this music thing (hint: I was).
 And since I came from a guitar background (and not a piano background), the 25 key configuration didn't intimidate me as much.

 Years later, I realize that these are precisely the reasons why 25 key MIDI controllers are the bestselling variants on the market.

 25 key keyboards offer a mix of three things: price, portability, and ease of use.
 A huge 88-key keyboard can be intimidating, especially if you don't have any piano playing experience (which describes most amateur producers).
 Since they have limited keys and features, 25 key controllers are also cheap, often coming in at under $100.

 And finally, the limited feature set makes them easy to use.
 There are no two dozen buttons and knobs and automation controls getting in your way.
 You usually get a bunch of keys, a few pads, and a handful of knobs.